jdmar3/comp426/content/syllabus/grading.md

 ### Assignments

-Each of the individual programmin assignments will be worth 50,000 points and will be automatically evaluated.
+Each of the individual programming assignments will be worth 71,428 points and will be automatically evaluated.

 The autograders will give you feedback so that you can make adjustments to your code to debug it so that it passes the unit tests.

+The grade is not the point of any of this.
+Writing working code is the point of this.

 #### Assignment due dates